-- Students explore the concept of storytelling in fictional and non-fictional media products, evaluating how narratives change due to the genre and style of the creator(s). - They design, develop and construct both fictional and non-fictional video narratives collaboratively in a variety of production contexts. - Students also analyse the impact of new media technologies on society, audiences and media industries.
+- Students explore the concept of storytelling in fictional and non-fictional media products, evaluating how narratives change due to the genre and style of the creator(s). - They design, develop and construct both fictional and non-fictional video narratives collaboratively in a variety of production contexts, taking advantage of the media production process. - Students then analyse the impact that new media technologies have on society, audiences and media industries.